JohnLavender474/Megaman-Maverick/README.md

 At the stage's climax, Mega Man confronts the Maverick leader: Schisma, a menacing robot who mocks humanity's weakness.

+Schisma reveals to Megaman that he has incubated a variant strain of the Roboenza virus.
+This strain does not control the minds of the robots, but rather it magnifies feelings of desperation and revolt in the minds of the robots.
+In other words, the robots are “radicalized” rather than “controlled” by the the new virus.

-In the fight against Schisma, Mega Man's weapons barely scratch him.
+Mega Man's weapons barely scratch him as he flies around Megaman in an impenetrable purple cloud of Roboenza.
 Before he can finish Mega Man off, however, Proto Man quickly arrives, shielding his brother, but not without taking damage himself, and teleports them both to safety.

 Schisma laughs and declares, "This world belongs to us now.
 Humanity's reign is over!" before vanishing into the chaos.

 ### Explanation of the Name `Schisma`